 Make a Playlist

 I know I’ve mentioned this in a previous post on a similar topic, but it’s a tactic that I now swear by.
 Playlists have been a holy grail for me.
-At first they were a fun addition I’d make for myself but they quickly became a tactic I realied on to stay grounded with my work (specifically when I was in transit to work and back, not working on my story).
+At first they were a fun addition I’d make for myself.
+Then I realized that they kept me grounded in the world of my story (specifically when I was in transit to work and back, not working on my story).

 Honestly, though, there’s something great about picking a mood, a sound, and combing through my music library for songs that give the story some veins and blood and emotion.